mikesteroonie/tunetrap/README.md

 # TuneTrap 🚀

 This social media app I'm creating built on the angle to allow people to create a profile around their music tastes built with React Native.
-The stack is: Typescript, Expo Router, Tailwind(Nativewind), Zustand, and Supabase(PostGreSQL) for the backend.
+The stack is: Typescript, Expo Router, Tailwind(Nativewind), Zustand, and Supabase(PostgreSQL) for the backend.

 ## 🛠️ Tools Used